Khaali Peeli: Reception

-Devansh Sharma from Firstpost wrote, "After Beyond The Clouds and Dhadak, Khatter puts on display yet another side of his multifaceted personality.
-Khaali Peeli is his most 'commercial' film yet, a la Ranveer Singh in Rohit Shetty's Simmba.
+Devansh Sharma from Firstpost wrote, "After Beyond the Clouds and Dhadak, Khatter puts on display yet another side of his multifaceted personality.
+Khaali Peeli is his most 'commercial' film yet, à la Ranveer Singh in Rohit Shetty's Simmba.
 But rather than mimicking his idols, Khatter invents his style in conformity with a Mumbai taxi driver on a steady diet of Bollywood films for years — and makes a meal of it."
 Soumya Srivastava from Hindustan Times stated, "Khaali Peeli is a concoction that can only be brewed in the belly of Bollywood.
 With one chase sequence following on the tails of another, director Maqbool Khan ensures not a single moment is without its adrenaline dialled up to an 11.
 But it’s quite shocking how easily one can grow bored of craziness as well."

 Shubhra Gupta from The Indian Express said, "Khaali Peeli knows that it needs to refresh the tropes it is up against, and manages to do so only some of the time in its two-hour duration."
 Uma Ramasubramanian from Mid-Day wrote, "Khaali Peeli is the perfect package for Khatter, who gets to showcase his dancing skills, action, drama, romance, comedy and biceps.
 Known for his love for offbeat films — Majid Majidi's Beyond the Clouds (2017) and forthcoming A Suitable Boy (2020) — the wonder boy is equally crackling in a typical Bollywood entertainer.
 Panday, though she carries the role efficiently, doesn't deliver authenticity to the character."

 Controversy

-The song "Beyonce Sharma Jaayegi" was criticised online for lyrics that some found racist.
-The song has been contrasted with Beyoncé's "Brown Skin Girl", as Rolling Stone India pointed out how on one hand, Beyoncé is working towards the racial empowerment through her song, but the Bollywood song names her, and says she will be "embarrassed of fairskinned Ananya Panday's dancing skills".
+The song "Beyonce Sharma Jaayegi" was criticised online for lyrics that were found racist.
+The song has been contrasted with American singer Beyoncé's "Brown Skin Girl", as Rolling Stone India pointed out how on one hand, Beyoncé is working towards the racial empowerment through her song, but the Bollywood song names her, and says she will be "embarrassed of fairskinned Ananya Panday's dancing skills".
 HuffPost India wrote "What's a bit of racism sprinkled over the regular dose of sexism".
-News18 India said, "It seems despite the Black Lives Matter movement, the hashtags and the social media outrage, Bollywood hasn't learned much about racism".
+News18 said, "It seems despite the Black Lives Matter movement, the hashtags and the social media outrage, Bollywood hasn't learned much about racism".
 After receiving heavy backlash online, the film's director Maqbool Khan apologised.
 On 13 September, the producers changed the spelling of the title, from "Beyoncé" to "Beyonse".
-News18 India reported that Jay-Z trademarked and protected the name "Beyoncé" and it therefore cannot be used without their permission.
+News18 reported that Beyoncé's spouse, American rapper Jay-Z trademarked and protected the name "Beyoncé" and it therefore cannot be used without their permission.
 The title was subsequently changed, again, to "Duniya Sharma Jayegi".
 However, despite the name change, the video received 1 million dislikes within its first week on YouTube.